 Since our founding in 2003, PYC has performed regularly with the Oregon Symphony, the Oregon Ballet Theater, Pink Martini, and the Portland Youth Philharmonic.

-In March, 2012 and 2014, PYC performed for the American Choir Directors Association’s regional conference in Seattle.
-Other highlights of PYC’s past seasons have been singing:
+In March, 2012, 2014 and 2018, PYC performed for the American Choir Directors Association’s regional conferences in Seattle and Portland.
+Other highlights of PYC’s past seasons:

 In February, 2012, Cascadia performed parts of Leonard Bernstein’s “Mass,” including the male solo part, with Vancouver Bravo! in Vancouver, Washington.